griga23/shoe-store/prereq.md

 IMPORTANT TO KNOW FOR THE WORKSHOP:
 We run in AWS and Azure only.
 Currently we do support [13 Regions](https://docs.confluent.io/cloud/current/flink/op-supported-features-and-limitations.html#cloud-regions) within AWS and Azure cloud.
 GCP is coming soon.
-Please be aware that the cluster and the Flink Poll need to on the same Cloud-Provider-Region.
+Please be aware that the cluster and the Flink Pool need to be in the same Cloud-Provider-Region.

 You can create each Confluent Cloud resource with the confluent cli tool and/or Confluent Cloud Control Plane GUI.
 Both are using the confluent cloud API in background.